captn3m0/captn3m0.github.com/_posts/2017-09-17-home-server-build.md

 1. WD MyBook 3TB (external, shelled).
 2. Seagate Expansion: 1TB
-3. WD Blue: 500GB (~60% used).
-From System76
+3. Seagate Expansion 3TB (external, shelled)
 4. Samsung EVO 128GB SSD

-In total giving me ~4.5TB of storage.
-Plan is to get another 3TB WD Blue soon and setup RAID across both.
+The 2x3TB disks are setup with RAID1 over `btrsfs`.
+Important data is snapshotted to the other 1TB disk using btrfs snapshots and subvolumes.
+In total giving me ~4TB of storage

 ## Software